bradallenfisher/dmd-course-materials/topics/twine-tutorial-getting-started.md

 11. Press the Play button to test the story.
 12. Publish the story to HTML by clicking on the story's name at the bottom left and choosing publish from the menu.

-## Using the grid to visualize the plot
+## Using Twinery's grid to visualize the plot

-1. Write out the main plot points of the story
+1. Write out the main plot points of the story on paper or a text editor.
-2. In Twine, create a new passage for each plot point
+2. In Twineery.org's editor, create a new passage for each major plot point horizontally across the screen.
+3. Move the passages vertically up and down to create a visualization for rising and falling action.
+If you run out of space on the screen, you can decrease the size of the grid by choosing one of the other grid/block icons on the bottom menu bar.
-3. Edit each passage and write in the passage details for each
+4. Edit each passage and write in the passage details for each.
+5. Read through your story to see if the plot point matches your intended rising and falling action.